NSfK Research Seminar 2021 Key Notes

 May-Len Skilbrei, professor, Department of Criminology and Sociology of Law, Oslo University

 The continued existence of sexual violence as a gender equality paradox

 The Nordic countries receive international attention for the way gender equality has been integrated as a principle in most areas of society and has impacted how key institutions operate.
 At the same time sexual violations, including rape, have a continuing high presence in the media and crime statistics.

 As sexual violations in the region typically are interpreted as a result of and resulting in lack of gender equality, the coexistence of strong gender equality norms and increases in reported incidents of rape appear paradoxical.
 An increase in visibility in media and statistics is, of course, also reflective of how increased awareness and high level of attention impact public debates and willingness to report to the police, but it is worthwhile delving into what this coexistence entails.

 This paper addresses the relationship between the standing of gender equality norms and the continued existence of sexual violence across the region, with a particular focus on whether the apparent paradox above seems to shift how sexual violence is interpreted and addressed.

-Key Note from Sweden to be confirmed.
+Key Note from Denmark to be confirmed.